 I have books that I use over and over and over in treatment.
 Many of those books are by Mo Willems the writer/illustrator and Caldecott honoree formerly of Sesame Street, and known for the books Knufflebunny and Don’t Let the Pigeon Drive The Bus.
-I’d like to do a series of posts on those (Disclosure: please note that this post contains Amazon affiliate links.)
+I’d like to do a series of posts on those

 The Elephant and Piggie series by Mo Willems are early readers that are genuinely funny.
 I use them up through middle school with my students because 1.) most of my students are early readers and 2.) seriously, the books are funny.

 So let’s look at “I Really Like Slop.”

 Piggie REALLY likes slop.
 It’s her favorite food and she’s very eager to have her BFF Gerald try it.
 Gerald doesn’t want to, but he does. (*spoiler alert?*) He finds it tastes just as disgusting as it looks.

 No, and this is the really interesting part: he doesn’t lie.
 He says he doesn’t like it, but “I’m glad I tried it, because I really like *you*”.
 Victory!
 He tried the slop and was honest about his feelings without making his friend feel rejected.

 How great is that?
 This approach resonates with my students on the spectrum–being very direct (and thus avoiding being offered something they hate next time) but also being thoughtful of the other person’s feelings.